Home Theories Self-relevance effect

 Individual Differences in Self-Reference Effect

 When people are given self-referent instructions, research consistently reveals that they have a recall bias for words that they perceive as similar to themselves vs. terms that they judge as unlike themselves.
-This shows that the self-reference effect is highest when people approve features about themselves-Follow-up research across diverse groups and contexts where the self-reference effect is evident supports this bias.
+This shows that the self-reference effect is highest when people approve features about themselves--Follow-up research across diverse groups and contexts where the self-reference effect is evident supports this bias.
 Sad people, for example, have better recall for depressed qualities, whereas non-depressed people have better memory for non-depressed traits.

 Failure feedback leads to a more substantial self-reference effect for negative attributes, whereas success feedback leads to a more significant self-reference impact for good traits.
 People also differ in the amount to which they regularly think about the world in self-referential ways.